Washington, Baltimore and Annapolis Electric Railway: Decline

+In 1948, Capitol Transit replaced the streetcars on the route with buses.
+At some point between 1951 and 1956, the tracks in D.C. were removed.
+The last remnant of the line, the trolley turnaround just inside of DC in Seat Pleasant, made the transitions to D.C.
+Transit and then WMATA, but a few months after the Capitol Heights Station opened in 1980, buses were routed away from it.
+It sat vacant until it was turned into the Eastbrooke Apartments in 2015.
+During the demolition the loop tracks were uncovered and then taken to the National Capitol Trolley Museum.

+In 1950, when the B&A rail passenger service ended, the old WB&A terminal at Howard and Lombard Streets in Baltimore, which had been sold in 1935 to the owner of the "WB&A restaurant" in the terminal, became the bus terminal for the B&A passenger bus system. by then the tracks had been torn out and replaced with a parking garage.
+It was knocked down in 1964 for a Holiday Inn Motel.

 While the vast majority of the South Shore division was abandoned and sold for scrap in the 1930s, the portion between Annapolis Junction and Odenton was purchased and operated by the B&O to serve Fort Meade until sometime between 1979 and 1981.
-It too was removed.
-Only the junction tracks at Annapolis Junction, which are used by an aggregates terminal, and an abandoned spur to the old Nevamar plant in Odenton remain.
+It too was removed to allow for the construction of the Patuxent Freeway.
+Only the junction tracks at Annapolis Junction, which are used by an aggregates terminal, and an abandoned spur from the Amtrak mainline to the old Nevamar plant in Odenton remain.

+The right-of-way of the North Shore Line and some equipment were bought by the Bondholders Protective Society, which then formed the Baltimore and Annapolis Railroad Company, which continued to operate rail passenger service between Baltimore and Annapolis until 1950; passenger buses into the early 1970s to Brooklyn in South Baltimore, connecting with the #6 transit line for streetcars and buses of the old Baltimore Transit Company and they then sold it in the 1980s.
+Freight continued on the line with diesel until it was adapted for light rail in 1992, and then freight ran on the light rail line at night for several years after that.

 Accidents

 On June 5, 1908, two of WB&A's single-car trains collided at Camp Parole, Maryland.
 Nine people died as a result of the crash, including Railroad Policeman J.G.
 Schriner.
 The trains were ferrying riders to and from the United States Naval Academy for graduation ceremonies at the time of the accident.